tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 ### Version history

+#### 1.2.9

+Added markdown file reading feature by allowing markdown files to be dropped on the editor in preview mode, in wihch case the dropped file will be formatted and displayed without changeing the content of the editor.
+Exiting preview and doing a preview again will again preview the editor content.

 #### 1.2.8

 Headings can now **not** be more than one line (not include LF/CRLF).
 Before they were treated like paragraphs.
 This to